justingreerbbi/Reaper-Net/README.md

 -   AES256 Encryption.
 -   Team Member Tracking.

+### Mapping

+The mapping is built to allow for offline maps which is not incorporated just yet.

+**ToDos**

+-   Add radius layer around user location that can be toggled.
+-   We can keep the aircraft api but it may be better to run it through a socket... :)

 ### Reaper Node v1.0

 Reaper Net supports global and direct messaging as well as beacons to update locations.